Vinden en regelen

 - date, time, location ( to be booked by the secretariat of the research group (or if needed by the programme coordinator )

 - name of the research group

 - name (titles) of the supervisor (s)

-Your thesis will be examined on plagiarism by your supervisor and you need to store your thesis in the Leiden Thesis Repository .
+Your thesis will be examined on plagiarism by your supervisor and you need to store your thesis in the Leiden University Student Repository.

-- Log into the Leiden Thesis Repository using your ULCN account
+- Log into the Upload Student Thesis using your ULCN account

-- Use the date that is mentioned on the grading and permission form (het beoordelings-en toestemmingsformulier)
+- The 'graduation date' (afstudeerdatum) is the date that is mentioned on the grading and permission form (het beoordelings-en toestemmingsformulier)

 - All theses from Physics, Physics & Mathematics are uploaded in the repository and are made public.
 NB: Theses from double students Physics & Astronomy are uploaded in the repository but are not made public (under embargo)